A throwaway address that catches every message and self-destructs. Built for signups, OTPs, and staying anonymous.

 No account, no personal data.
 Inboxes auto-expire and everything is permanently purged when the timer ends.

-Generate inboxes and read mail programmatically.
-One-time codes are auto-extracted and surfaced for you.
+Generate inboxes and read mail programmatically — one-time codes are auto-extracted for you.
+See the API documentation.

 MailboxTemp is a free disposable email service.
 It gives you a temporary, anonymous inbox in one click — no signup, no personal details.
 Use it to sign up for websites, receive one-time verification codes (OTPs), test your own apps, or keep your real address out of marketing lists and data breaches.
 Every inbox and message self-destructs automatically when its timer runs out, so nothing lingers.